 Today, just as in construction, great leaps have been made in implant site preparation; the roots can be set in the jawbone so securely that little or no time is needed before installing the tooth.
 The tooth is actually threaded onto the root much like a carpenter screws a table top onto its legs.
 In some cases, ‘immediate loading,’ essentially same-day service, is possible.

 Other advances allow a single root to support two or more teeth; in some cases, a full set of teeth may rest atop only four implanted roots.
 Implants may supplement removable dentures and bridges, or they may be used as support structures.

 You Have a Choice

 Got questions about how to replace lost teeth?
-Ask Dr. Jeanne Salcetti about your options, which may include dental implants if you have lost strategic teeth or if you suffer from progressive gum disease.
+Ask Dr. Jeanne Salcetti about your options.
+This may include dental implants if you have lost strategic teeth or if you suffer from progressive gum disease.
 Know, however, that today there is little reason to fear the worst if your dental professional suggests an implant.
-At Salcetti & Associates, we strive to give our patients the information that supports individual needs, as well as lifestyle and budget.
+At Salcetti & Associates, we strive to give our patients the information that supports individual needs, lifestyle, and budget.